llhotka/yin-tools/README.md

 * `<li>` - list item

 The `<p>`, `<ul>` and `<ol>` elements are only permitted as children of the YIN `<text>` element, i.e. inside arguments of the following YANG statements: **contact**, **description**, **error-message** and **organization**.

+In order to distinguish this extended syntax from the original YIN syntax, it is recommended to use the `.yinx` extension for files containing such modules.